rouge1616/DejaVu/README.md

 **DejaVu** is a surgical simulation tool for intra-operative gesture rehearsal based on the SOFA framework.
 It bridges pre-op simulation and intra-op augmented reality by using real-time physical modeling and intra-operative images to deliver visually accurate, interactive organ simulations for grasping, pulling, and cutting.

-It has also been successfully used for generating <u>training datasets</u> for deep learning models and as <u>ground-truth</u> to validate deformable registration, 3D reconstruction, and view synthesis methods, like NeRFs or Gaussian Splats or for <u>force-feedback</u> estimation.
+It has also been successfully used for generating *training datasets* for deep learning models and as *ground-truth* to validate deformable registration, 3D reconstruction, and view synthesis methods, like NeRFs or Gaussian Splats or for *force-feedback* estimation.

 For more details, [read the **Paper**](https://hal.science/hal-01542395/document) and [watch the **Explainer Video**](https://www.youtube.com/watch?v=-UJYWlaTZr0)